 Squat toilets are the most common in Cambodia, but western-style toilets can be found in large hotels and in tourist areas.
 Be prepared to pay a small fee when visiting public toilets, and always carry your own toilet paper and soap as they are usually not provided.
-Western-style toilets are now in some temple areas, make sure you show your Angkor ticket for free toilet entrance.

-Street snack = US$1.00
+Street snack = USD 0.50–1

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.